corset-damien/CSL-light-hardware/README.md

 #### B. Component roles
 - **Top connectors (J5, J7, J6, J8, J10)** :
   These are screw terminal blocks used to connect LEDs, power, or other peripherals.
+- **Relays (RECOM1, RECOM2, etc.)** :
+Their role is to adjust the LED light output to prevent damage.
+They therefore act as power regulators.
 - **MOSFETs (BS170)** :
 These are used to invert the signal.
+In fact, the RECOM inverts the input signal, it is inverted a first time before it processes it, in order to obtain the initially desired signal at the output.
 This can be useful if the LEDs require active low control (they light up when the signal is LOW).
-- **Relays (RECOM1, RECOM2, etc.)** :
-Their role is to adjust the LED light output to prevent damage.
-They therefore act as power regulators.
 - **Potentiometers (RV1, RV2)** :
 These allow for a manual mode to adjust LED intensity via an analog input.
 - **Double Switch (SW_DPDT_x2)** :